• Skip to primary navigation

 The shredded beef can be kept in the refrigerator in an airtight container for up to 3 days.
 You can also freeze the meat in a freezer zip lock bag for up to 6 months.
 Defrost overnight in the refrigerator before serving.

-Other yummy sandwich ideas:
+Other yummy recipes:

 • Easy French Bread Recipe